WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/SiteSpecificAmounts/ReadME.md

 - [Public Water Systems - Historical](https://www.twdb.texas.gov/waterplanning/waterusesurvey/estimates/index.asp) time series data.
 Had to download each region area individualy and combine into one workable file.
 - [Water Service Boundaries](https://www3.twdb.texas.gov/apps/waterserviceboundaries) shapefile for Public Water Systems site information.
-- [20220106 PWS-SurveyNO bridge table for Adel]() csv file, provided by personal corespondance between WSWC and TWDB to join Public Water Systems - Historical timeseries data with the Public Water Systems boundary information.
+- [20220106 PWS-SurveyNO bridge table]() csv file, provided by personal corespondance between WSWC and TWDB to join Public Water Systems - Historical timeseries data with the Public Water Systems boundary information.

 Unique files were created, one used by the WSWC staff to understand the available data (*"_with Notes"*), the second resulting files to be used as input to the Python codes that prepare WaDE2 input files.
 Input files used are as follows...
  - HistoricalMunicipal_A.csv -to- HistoricalMunicipal_P.csv